commfish/BSAI_crab_assessments/BBRKC/bbrkc_23f/readme23f.md

 # CPT/SSC comments  -----
+see SAFE document and my notes in OneNote

 ## Running model
 1) Update gmacs.exe with updated version via github.
 Make sure to update .dat and .ctl files to reflect changes in the program and input files - see "C:\Users\kjpalof\Documents\Rprojects\GMACS-project\GMACS_Assessment_code\GMACS_versions\Latest_Version" for latest version of GMACS.
 Make sure to "pull" this project first before following "katie" R script in R script file to compile